pinecoders/pinecoders.github.io/books/README.md

 ## Trading techniques and indicators usable in automated trading

 **New Concepts in Technical Trading Systems**, J. Welles Wilder Jr.
-Curiously published in 1978, the same year as Kaufman's *Trading Systems and Methods*, this seminal piece has also become a classic, with many of the indicators presented in here for the first time becoming household names like ATR, DI, ADX and Parabolic SAR.
+Curiously published in 1978, the same year as Kaufman's *Trading Systems and Methods*, this seminal piece has also become a classic, with many of the indicators presented in here for the first time becoming household names: RSI, ATR, DI, ADX and Parabolic SAR.
+A brilliant book and an intimate journey into Wilder's original thinking process.
+He has a knack for keeping calculations simple, yet aiming at the jugular, masterfully capturing the essence of whatever he sets his sights on measuring.

 **Volume Price Analysis Across The Markets: 4 Books Box Set**, [Anna Coulling](https://www.annacoulling.com)
 Contains great information on how to interpret and use volume for an edge in price action trading.
 Explains how to spot and utilize the actions of Market Makers.